 Quality culture and its importance to the World Health Organization, MHRA and PICS recognizes that data quality is reliant on type of workplace.
 An organization that punishes team members who come forward with mistakes or issues is likely to have fewer reportable issues and less transparency, which can mean less accurate data.
 By allowing team members to speak freely and permitting the information to flow to different tiers of the organization, you’ll ensure that data can be accurately collected and acted upon.

-Improving Organizational Quality Culture through Risk Management
+Improving Organizational Quality Culture and Data Integrity through Risk Management

 If you would like to create a quality culture, your organization can take several steps, including: